project-89/argOS/designDocsBackup/architecture/system-overview.md

 ### The Time System

-Time in TinySim isn't just a simple counter - it's a sophisticated system that manages multiple timescales and ensures causality is maintained.
+Time in ArgOS isn't just a simple counter - it's a sophisticated system that manages multiple timescales and ensures causality is maintained.
 The time system:

 1. Manages the main simulation tick rate
 2. Handles scheduled events and delays